Muskanali04/Online-Food-Delivery-Analysis-System/README.md

 This project analyzes online food delivery data using Python to uncover customer behavior, sales trends, and business insights.
 The dataset was cleaned, processed, and visualized to support data-driven decision-making.

 🎯 Objectives
--Analyze food delivery sales and customer trends.
+- Analyze food delivery sales and customer trends.
--Clean and transform raw data for analysis.
+- Clean and transform raw data for analysis.
--Visualize key business metrics.
+- Visualize key business metrics.
--Generate meaningful insights from the dataset.
+- Generate meaningful insights from the dataset.

 🛠️ Technologies Used
 -Python